Maxenceee/webserv-42/README.md

 #### Accepting Connections

 The `accept()` function accepts an incoming connection from a client.
 It returns a new socket file descriptor for the established connection, allowing the server to communicate with the client.
+The function also fills in the client address information if a sockaddr structure is provided.

 ``` c++
 int client_fd = accept(socket_fd, (sockaddr *)&client_addr, &client_addr_len);